Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 kable(data.frame(Model = c("Linear Regression",
                            "Lasso Regression", "Ridge Regression"),
-                 MSE = c(linear_mse, lasso_mse, ridge_mse)))
+                 MSE = c(linear_mse, lasso_mse, ridge_mse)),
+      caption = "MSE values for the models")
 ```

+Table: MSE values for the models

 |Model             |        MSE|
 |:-----------------|----------:|
 |Linear Regression | 24.6481166|
 |Lasso Regression  |  0.0024158|
 |Ridge Regression  |  0.0066477|

-We choose the model with the highest R-squared value and the lowest MSE
+We choose the model with the highest R-squared value and the lowest MSE as the best model for predicting the amount of calories based on the amount of the other variables.
-The model is the lasso because it has the lower value for R^2 and MSE.
+The best model is the lasso because it has the lowest value for R^2 and MSE and it is the most robust model.

 ## Cross Validation

 Cross validation is a technique used to evaluate the performance of a model.
 It involves splitting the data into training and testing sets, fitting the model using the training set, and evaluating the model using the testing set.
 This process is repeated multiple times to ensure that the model is robust and generalizes well to new data.

 We split the data into training and testing sets, fit the lasso regression model using the training set.